ItzSomebody/ClearchatMeme/README.md

 # Clearchat Meme

 Clearchat Spigot plugin I made purely to annoy one of my online friends.
-Lol.